valenbotana/valenbotana/README.md

 - 📫 How to reach me **vbotana@4geeksacademy.com**

-- ⚡ Fun fact **I studied in a school were most people played music, I know how to play piano and sing**
+- ⚡ Fun fact **I studied in a school were most people played a musical instrument, I know how to play the piano and sing**

 <h3 align="left">Connect with me:</h3>
 <p align="left">